LipSurf/plugins/docs/architecture.md

 ---
 ## Anatomy

-Plugins are JavaScript classes with a few special attributes.
-It is recommended to write in [TypeScript](https://www.typescriptlang.org/) to take advantage of the `PluginBase` for inheritance and type checking.
+Plugins are JavaScript objects that extend a [PluginBase](/api-reference/pluginbase.md#pluginbase) object and adhere to an `IPlugin` interface.
+It is recommended to write in [TypeScript](https://www.typescriptlang.org/) to have more confidence that your plugin is implemented correctly.

 ::: tip NOTE
 All relevant examples will be given in TypeScript.
 :::

-Here is an example of a simple plugin:
+Here is an example of a simple, complete plugin:

 <<< @/docs/assets/GmailPlugin.ts